 - 1. Open to horses.
 To be shown by a junior exhibitor.
 A rider in the Low Children's Hunter division is not eligible to cross enter in any other division where the fences exceed 2'6" at the same show, except age group Equitation and Medal Classes.
-Riders may cross enter into Low Children's Pony and Children's Hunter Pony at the same show.
+Riders may cross enter into Children's Hunter Pony at the same show.
 Course shall consist of no less than eight fences.
 Fence height shall be 2'6" for horses, spreads not to exceed height of fence.
 No combinations allowed.
 Suitability as a Low/Pre-Children's Hunter to be stressed. - 2.
 To be judged on manners, performance, soundness, and suitability as a Children's Hunter. - 3.
 A minimum of three (3) classes shall be held in any section in which a championship is offered. - 4.
-In the event there are less than three entries in either of the Low Children's Division or the Low Adult Division, these divisions may be combined at management's discretion. - 5.
-Points for MHSA High Score Awards will be rated as high as the Junior Hunter Division regardless of the money offered.
-Where a Junior Hunter Division is not offered, but the show offers a Low Children's Hunter division, pints for MSHA High Score Awards will be rated "C".
-Low Adult Hunter Division, these divisions may be combined at management's discretion.
+In the event there are less than three entries in either of the Low Children's Division or the Low Adult Division, these divisions may be combined at management's discretion.

 SECTION 8.
-Low Children's Hunter Pony.
+Low Children's Hunter Pony

 - 1. Open to ponies.
 To be shown by a junior exhibitor.
 A rider in the Low Children's Hunter Pony division is not eligible to cross enter in any other division where the fences exceed 2' at the same show except age group Equitation and Medal Classes.
 Riders may not cross enter into Children's Pony Hunter and Low Children's Horse and at the same show.
 Course shall consist of no less than eight fences.
 Fence height shall be 2' ponies, spreads not to exceed height of fence.
 No combinations allowed. - 2.
 To be judged on manners, performance, soundness, and suitability as a Children's Pony Hunter. - 3.
-A minimum of three (3) shall be held in any section which a championship is offered. - 4.
-In the event there are less than three entries in either of the Low Children's Division or the Low Adult Division, these divisions may be combined at management's discretion. - 5.
-Points for MHSA High Score Awards will be rated as high as the Junior Hunter Division regardless of the money offered.
-Where a Junior Hunter Division is not offered, but the show offers a Low Children's Pony Hunter Division, points for MHSA High Score Awards will be rated "C".
+A minimum of three (3) shall be held in any section for which a championship is offered. - 4.
+In the event there are less than three entries in either of the Low Children's Division or the Low Adult Division, these divisions may be combined at management's discretion.